The Hidden Costs of In-House IT vs Outsourcing to an MSP

 1. Salaries and Benefits

 The most obvious cost is paying your IT staff.
-A single system administrator or IT technician can cost between $60,000 and $100,000 annually, depending on experience and location.
+According to the U.S. Bureau of Labor Statistics, network and computer systems administrators earned a median wage of about $95,360 per year in 2023, with many roles falling between $60,000 and $100,000 depending on experience and location (U.S. Bureau of Labor Statistics, 2024).
 But it doesn’t stop there.
-Add payroll taxes, health insurance, vacation time, sick leave, retirement contributions… and you’ve already gone beyond the initial paycheck.
+Add payroll taxes, health insurance, vacation time, sick leave, and retirement contributions, and you’ve already gone well beyond the initial paycheck.

-If your business requires around-the-clock support, you’ll need multiple employees to cover all shifts, increasing these costs quickly.
+If your business requires around-the-clock support, you’ll need multiple employees to cover all shifts, which increases these costs quickly.

 2. Hiring and Training

 Finding skilled IT professionals isn’t easy.
-Recruiting takes time, and it usually involves extra costs like job ads, recruiter fees, or time spent by HR.
-Once hired, employees need training—not just once, but regularly, to stay current with industry practices, security threats, and tools.
+Recruiting takes time, and it usually involves extra costs like job ads, recruiter fees, and hours spent by HR.
+Once hired, employees need training, not just once but regularly, to stay current with industry practices, security threats, and tools.

 This training can be expensive, and if the employee leaves after a few months, you’re back at square one.